object-calisthenics/phpcs-calisthenics-rules/README.md

 ### 6. [Do not Abbreviate](http://williamdurand.fr/2013/06/03/object-calisthenics/#6-dont-abbreviate)

-This is concerned to class, trait, interface, constant, function and variable names.
+This is related to class, trait, interface, constant, function and variable names.

-#### Example

 :x: